silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 - A mobile device for installing *EFR Connect* Mobile App: Android or Apple phone/pad
 ### Software Requirements
 - [Simplicity Studio v5](https://www.silabs.com/products/development-tools/software/simplicity-studio)
-- Gecko SDK v3.1 (GSDK) or above with the *Bluetooth Stack* (v3.1.1) installed
+- *Gecko SDK Suite* v3.1 (GSDK) or above with the *Bluetooth Stack* (v3.1.1) installed
 - *EFR Connect* Mobile App
-   -  If you have problem to access Google Play (especiall in China Mainland) or don’t have an account, try link [here](https://github.com/SiliconLabs/EFRConnect-android)
+   -  If you have problem to access *Google Play* (especially in China Mainland) or don’t have an account, try link [here](https://github.com/SiliconLabs/EFRConnect-android)
-   -  If you have problem to access Apple store or don’t have an account, try link [here](https://github.com/SiliconLabs/EFRConnect-ios)
+   -  If you have problem to access *Apple store* or don’t have an account, try link [here](https://github.com/SiliconLabs/EFRConnect-ios)

 ### Install Tools
 Download and install [Simplicity Studio v5](https://www.silabs.com/products/development-tools/software/simplicity-studio) if it is not already installed.
 Be sure to update to have GSDK 3.1.x and Bluetooth Stack installed.